The First Baptist Church of the City of Washington, D.C.

 The First Baptist Church of the City of Washington, D.C. is a Baptist church at 1328 16th Street NW, Washington, D.C.
-First Baptist partners with the Alliance of Baptists, American Baptist Churches in the U.S.A., Cooperative Baptist Fellowship, the Baptist World Alliance and the District of Columbia Baptist Convention.
+First Baptist partners with the Alliance of Baptists, American Baptist Churches USA, Cooperative Baptist Fellowship, and the District of Columbia Baptist Convention.

 History

 The first organizers of the First Baptist Church met in 1801 at the U.S. Treasury Building.
 The first Building Committee was very successful: In June 1802 minutes of a meeting…tell of the purchase of a lot 75 feet by 37 feet for $225.00.

 By the fall of 1802, a brick church 42 feet by 32 feet had been completed and dedicated.
 The Rev. William Parkinson, chaplain of the House of Representatives, gave the dedication sermon.

 It was not until 1809 that the building was equipped with pews, which were rented to the congregation to cover expenses.

-The church has occupied five buildings on four sites, including one building on the site of what is now Ford's Theater.
+The church has built and occupied five buildings on four sites, including one building that afterward became the first Ford's Theater.

-The congregation moved to its current location at 16th and O Streets NW in 1890, with the first services held in the present sanctuary building on Christmas Day 1955.“There are stones in this building from a church in Japan that was destroyed by the first atom bomb; stones from churches in Berlin and Hamburg, also destroyed in bombing raids during World War II; and stones from a mission church in Africa, from a church in Argentina and from Westminster Abbey and St. Paul’s Cathedral in London.”Famous attendees through history include Presidents Harry S. Truman and Jimmy Carter.
+The congregation moved to its current location at 16th and O Streets NW in 1890, and in the 1950s replaced their church building with a new sanctuary. the first services held in the present sanctuary building on Christmas Day 1955.“There are stones in this building from a church in Japan that was destroyed by the first atom bomb; stones from churches in Berlin and Hamburg, also destroyed in bombing raids during World War II; and stones from a mission church in Africa, from a church in Argentina and from Westminster Abbey and St. Paul’s Cathedral in London.”Famous attendees through history include Presidents Harry S. Truman and Jimmy Carter.